SWAT Service Description

 All tools are operated by trained Security Consultants and the actions of the tools are strictly controlled.
 Any vulnerabilities are reported as soon as they are confirmed.

-All interaction, (Scoping, questions, requests for validation) and all findings related to one or more customer applications are stored within the Outscan SaaS platform and are presented to the customer through the Outpost24 Portal.
+All interactions (scoping, questions, requests for validation) and all findings related to one or more customer applications are stored within the Outscan SaaS platform and are presented to the customer through the Outpost24 Portal at https://outscan.outpost24.com.

 All backups are encrypted and stored in a secure offsite facility with authorized access only.
 Data stored within the platform is encrypted as appropriate, such as passwords or other credentials.

 Data is stored within the Outscan SaaS platform on a per application basis for as long as the customer retains a subscription covering that application.
-Once a customer notifies Outpost24 of termination of contract then the data is retained thirty (30) days from date of termination OR deleted immediately after termination on written request from the customer.
+Once a customer notifies Outpost24 of termination of the contract, then the data is retained for sixty (60) days from the date of termination OR deleted immediately after termination upon written request from the customer.

 Further information on the data retention policies applying to Outscan can be found in the knowledge base.